mdominguez2010/Predicting_Sneaker_Prices/README.md

-# project2
+# Predicting Sneaker Prices
-Project 2 - Linear Regression
+Predicting Sneaker Prices with Linear Regression

 ## The Sneaker Game: Datafied
 ### Web scraping data in order to predict sneaker prices with linear regression